 - Cathedral Rock

 Below I’ve listed all the details you need to make the most out of each hike.
-Each of these Sedona hikes can all be done in 1/2 days, making them perfect for shorter Sedona Itineraries.
+These Sedona hikes can be done in a few hours, making them perfect for shorter stays in Sedona.

 Bell Rock Pathway, loop + climb